Victoire03/Project_Plan/README.md

 ### 2. Data Cleaning

-• Standardize categorical values & ensure consistent across both datasets
+• Standardize categorical values & ensure consistency across both datasets

 • Handle null values/missing value.

 ### 3. Data Integration

-• Use SQL to merge both datasets on either Year, Neighborhood or Race in order to create a combined view of sex, age, and neighborhood impacts.
+• Use SQL to merge both datasets on: Year, Neighborhood or Race in order to create a combined view of sex, age, and neighborhood impacts.

 • Reshaping the data for easier analysis.